hse-project/hse-project.github.io/v3/docs/dev/limits.md

 enforced, but most are based on testing and experience.

-The limits appropriate for a specific HSE application are largely dependent on the performance requirements of that application, and the hardware it runs on.
+The limits appropriate for a specific HSE application are largely dependent on the performance requirements of that application and the hardware it runs on.

 Feel free to push these limits in testing and